morlenefisher/importer/README.md

     -u, --upload <s3bucket>             The name of the s3 bucket to upload the file
 ```

-## Usage

-### Use case 1

-Convert a local CSV data file to JSON using a JSON Schema document to determine
-the property names of the json object.

 ```
 convert -i example.csv -s example.schema.json -d example.json